 Rennie Grove prides itself on being able to offer career progression opportunities to its existing workforce as well as the wider community.
 “Many of our managers have followed a similar path to mine at Rennie Grove,” says Lisa.
 “We have a mix of home-grown managers and new blood, which I think is really healthy for the organisation.
 Some of our assistant managers and managers re-locate when jobs come up in order to achieve a better work-life balance; others move sideways because they want a new challenge, such as running a clearance shop or one with a larger footprint or different demographic.”

-Lisa was promoted to District Manager for the Herts area two years ago and more recently took on the role – which involves recruitment, logistics, line management and being hands-on in the shops as needed – for the whole Rennie Grove catchment.
+Lisa was promoted to Area Manager for Hertfordshire three years ago and more recently took on the role – which involves recruitment, logistics, line management and being hands-on in the shops as needed – for the whole Rennie Grove catchment.